Water: Availability and Use

 Water Use in Mississippi

-Of the 355,000 millions of gallons per day (mgd) withdrawn across the nation, Mississippians use an average of 3,930 mgd, or 1.11 percent4.
-The majority of water use is for irrigation, thermoelectric power, and public supplies (Figure 2).
+Of the 322,000 millions of gallons per day (mgd) withdrawn across the nation, Mississippians use an average of 2,690 mgd, or 0.83 percent.5 The majority of water use is for irrigation, public supplies, and self-supplied industrial (Figure 2).
 This isn’t surprising as manufacturing and agriculture are two of the state’s largest economic industries.

 Narrowing the gap between supply and demand for water will require changes in consumer behavior, responsible management, and advances in science and technology.
 Since 2005, declines in water use in certain sectors highlight the success of water use efficiency innovations.
 Technologies for discovering new sources and improving methods of cleaning or recycling water will continue to be of great importance moving forward.